mdavoodi/www/README.md

-# HashiCorp.com
+# Mohamicorp.com

-This is the repository for the [main HashiCorp website](http://www.hashicorp.com).
+This is the repository for the [main Mohamicorp website](http://www.mohamicorp.com).
+It was forked off of [Hashicorps website](http://www.hashicorp.com).

 This is a [Middleman](http://middlemanapp.com) project, which builds a static site from these source files.
 The site is hosted on [Heroku](http://heroku.com)